 Founder, Executive Director

 Marcin Jakubowski is the founder of Open Source Ecology, an open collaborative of engineers, producers, and builders developing the Global Village Construction Set (GVCS).
 The GVCS is a set of 50 most important machines that it takes for modern life to exist – everything from a tractor, to an oven, to a circuit maker.
-Marcin is producing open source blueprints – so that anyone can build and maintain machines at a fraction of what it costs today.
+Marcin and his team are producing open source blueprints – so that anyone can build and maintain machines at a fraction of what it costs today.
 His goal is to create a life size LEGO set of powerful, self-replicating production tools – that can decentralizew production – to build modern prosperity in local economies.
 He imagines the raw power this gives to people – to tap autonomy, mastery, and purpose – towards rebuilding their communities and solving wicked problems.
 Marcin believes that true freedom – the most essential type of freedom – starts with peoples’ individual ability to use natural resources to free themselves from material constraints – to unleash human potential.

 He founded Open Source Ecology in 2003 in order to make closed-loop manufacturing a reality.
 The mission of Open Source Ecology is to create a collaborative economic platform that optimizes development, production, and distribution – via open source collaboration – to accelerate innovation to unprecedented levels.
 These ideas are being tested at the Factor e Farm (e as in the mathematical constant) in rural Missouri.